vEnhance/1802/src/sph.typ

   For us, the letter names are going to mean
   $
     rho &:= "distance to" (0,0,0) \
-    theta &:= "same as in polar coordinates" \
+    phi &:= "angle down" z" axis" \
-    phi &:= "angle down" z" axis".
+    theta &:= "same as in polar coordinates"
   $
   and we write them in that order.
   However, some books write the letters in a different order, some books flip the meaning of $phi$ of $theta$, and some books _both_ change the meaning _and_ flip the order.
-  If you don't know the Greek letter names, they are "rho", "theta", and "phi".
+  If you don't know the Greek letter names, they are "rho", "phi", "theta".

   Also note that the Greek letter $phi$ may be written as $phi.alt$ in different fonts.
   (If you use LaTeX, these are `\varphi` and `\phi`.)